 James P. Willis II, Ed.S.

-The Pacific Union Conference of Seventh-day Adventists has elected James P. Willis II as its new vice president for education, effective July 1, 2025.
-Mr. Willis currently serves as vice president for education for the Southern California Conference (SCC), a role he has held since 2022.
+James P. Willis II serves as the Pacific Union Conference of Seventh-day Adventists representative on the WASC Commission.
+He serves as the Pacific Union Conference of Seventh-day Adventists vice president for education, effective July 1, 2025.
 A lifelong educator and administrator, Mr. Willis has devoted more than four decades to Adventist education — having served as teacher, principal, and superintendent across the United States.
 His previous leadership roles include superintendent of education for the Allegheny East Conference and the South Central Conference, as well as earlier teaching and administrative positions in Southern California, Southeastern California, Central States, and Northeastern conferences.

 A graduate of Oakwood College (now Oakwood University), Mr. Willis earned his B.A. in religion with minors in history and secondary education in 1978.
 He later received an M.A. in curriculum and instruction from Loma Linda University, and an Education Specialist (Ed.S.) degree in administration and leadership from La Sierra University.
 Known for his collaborative leadership style, he brings a deep personal commitment to mission-centered education.